This baby shower is inspired by Mo Willems book, The Pigeon Needs a Bath. You’ll find hand-painted onesies, brunch ideas, a diaper cake, and more.

 - Flowers – fresh flowers will bring a beautiful pop of color and scent to every baby shower party table.

-Hand-painted Onesie: Sketch your design onto a piece of parchment paper (or tracing paper).
+Sketch your design onto a piece of parchment paper (or tracing paper).
 Turn the paper over and sketch over the design.
 Turn the paper over again, this time placing it onto the onesie and trace over it once more transferring the image onto the onesie.
-Using fabric paint and a fine brush paint your design, giving it two coats of paint.
+Using fabric paint and a fine brush paint your design using fabric paint.
+You’ll probably need to do two coats.

 I went with a brunch-style theme for this baby shower.